spack/spack-tutorial/tutorial_environments.rst

 goal is to provide users with *virtual environments* similar to those supported by other commonly used tools (e.g., `Python venv
 <https://docs.python.org/3/library/venv.html>`_) while allowing
 common installations to be seamlessly shared.
-They are also intended to be easily shared and re-used by others and across systems.
+Spack environments are also intended to be easily shared and re-used by others and across systems.

 Administering properly configured software involving lots of packages and/or varying configuration requirements (e.g., different implementations